oracle/weblogic-kubernetes-operator/site/weblogic-docker-images.md

   and the domain directory.

-If you want to use the first option, you will need to obtain the standard WebLogic Server image from the Docker Store, [see here](#obtaining-standard-images-from-the-docker-store), and then create a new image with the mandatory patches applied as described in [this section](#creating-a-custom-image-with-patches-applied).
+If you want to use the first option, you will need to obtain the standard WebLogic Server image from the Docker Store [see here](#obtaining-standard-images-from-the-docker-store) and then create a new image with the mandatory patches applied as described in [this section](#creating-a-custom-images-with-patches-applied).
 If you want to use additional patches, you can customize that process to include additional patches.

 If you want to use the second option, which includes the domain directory